 These statements should contain all accounts that owe money, along with the grand total of overdue funds.
 The total will help with budgeting purposes.
-Knowing how much money is available, if collections are being handled properly, can help with financial planning.
+Knowing how much money is available and if there is proper handling of collections can help with financial planning.
 The list of all overdue accounts can act as a checklist for anyone working in collections to ensure that no account is missed.

 Some associations prefer to go one step further and detail which accounts are 30 days, 60 days, and over 90 days past due.
 For example, if a homeowner has missed their dues in March, April, and May; they will have money in the 30, 60, and 90-day categories.
 This way, collections agents will know to put more pressure on collecting the April dues versus following up on another account that is only 30 days behind.
 Just like with all financial statements, the more detail you provide, the easier it is to plan and manage.

 While the HOA statement of receivables should be prepared at the same frequency as all other financial statements, it is helpful for the accounts receivable statement to be released more frequently.
 There are even programs available to keep up with AR statements in real time and have them available on demand.
 This can be immensely helpful for collection purposes to make sure that everyone is on the same page.